 72 Hours in Innsbruck

-As you wander through the town center, stop by Strudelcafé Kröll where locals settle down with a coffee and pastry, preferably strudel (Hofgasse 6; try their crumbly nut strudel!).
-And once you’re on Hofgasse, go to Burgriesenhaus (Hofgasse 12).
+As you wander through the city centre, stop at the Strudelcafé Kröll where locals can be found enjoying a wide variety of strudels (Hofgasse 6; try their crumbly nut strudel!).
+Then head to Hofgasse, go to Burgriesenhaus (Hofgasse 12).
 It has a whispering archway that is popular for murmured sweet nothings.
 Just don’t confess anything that you don’t want strangers to overhear!
-Another nearby must-visit is the Court Church (Universitätsstraße 2), also called “Schwarzmanderkirche” (literally “Black Men Church”).
-This is Emperor Maximilian’s mausoleum, in which his empty tomb lies surrounded by 28 over-life-sized statues of acolytes, the namesake “Black Men”.
-Very impressive!
+Another must-visit is the Court Church (Universitätsstraße 2), This is Emperor Maximilian’s mausoleum, in which his empty tomb lies surrounded by 28 larger-than-life-sized statues of acolytes.

-Situated at the heart of the old town, Ottoburg Restaurant (Herzog- Friedrich-Straße 1) is a wonderful place for dinner.
-If you’re not ready to go home yet, order a nightcap at “Brixnerhaus Da Vincenzo” Italian bar (Domplatz 3) or sink into one of the leather seats at 360 Grad Rooftop Bar and take in the breathtaking 360 degree views over the city.
-Careful, you might never get up.
+Situated in the heart of the old town, the Ottoburg Restaurant (Herzog- Friedrich-Straße 1) is a wonderful place for dinner.
+If you’re not ready to go home yet, order a nightcap at the Blaue Brigitte (Herzog-Friedrich-Straße 31) bar or sink into one of the leather chairs at the 360 Grad (Maria-Theresien-Straße 18) rooftop bar and take in the breathtaking views over the city.

 Oskar kocht in der Defreggerstraße